Adopted November 5, 2019

 Article II: Membership

 Section 1.
 Membership Categories.
-FLARE shall have the following individual membership categories: Honorary, Life, Regular, Student, and Retiree.
+FLARE shall have the following individual membership categories: Honorary, Life, Regular, Student, K-12 Teacher, and Retiree.
 In addition, FLARE shall have the following group membership category: Institution.
 Any individual or group that meets the qualifications of a membership category specified in Section 1 may be admitted to membership upon paying dues (if assessed for that category) in accordance with policies and procedures established by the Executive Council of the Association.

 - Honorary membership is a special designation deemed appropriate by the Executive Council for persons interested in the Association’s purpose who deserve recognition (e.g., living First Ladies).